Nancy Drew: Warnings at Waverly Academy

 Warnings at Waverly Academy is the 21st installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
-The game is available for play on Microsoft Windows platforms.
-It has an ESRB rating of E for moments of mild violence and peril.
+The game is available on Microsoft Windows platforms.
+It has an ESRB rating of E for moments of mild violence.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
-There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the actual plot of the game.
-The game is loosely based on a book entitled The Curse of the Black Cat (2000).
+There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the plot of the game.
+The game is loosely based on the book The Curse of the Black Cat (2000).

 Plot

-Nancy Drew goes undercover as a transfer student named "Becca Sawyer" at the Waverly Academy for Girls, an exclusive boarding school in upstate New York.
+Nancy Drew goes undercover as a transfer student named "Becca Sawyer" at the Waverly Academy for Girls, an exclusive boarding school in Upstate New York.
 The valedictorian candidates have been receiving threatening notes signed by someone called the "Black Cat".
 As soon as a girl receives two threats, something bad happens to her.
 One girl had a severe allergic reaction and had to be rushed to the hospital.
 Another was locked inside a pitch-black closet all night.
 The parents of the victims are threatening to sue the school if the perpetrator isn't identified quickly.
-Is there a secret someone wants to protect or are the girls playing games to scare away the competition - permanently?
+Is there a secret someone wants to protect or are the girls playing games to scare away the competition permanently?
 The headmistress is counting on Nancy to solve the mystery before the threats turn deadly.